 Read on as I introduce you to some of the best dividend-growth stocks you can buy, as measured by consensus ratings across dozens of Wall Street analysts.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

 3 Reasons to Value Dividend Growth

-1. A higher dividend over time means a higher “yield on cost” for us.
-Let’s say you bought a WC share for $100.
+- A higher dividend over time means a higher “yield on cost” for us.
+Let’s say you bought a SFH share for $100.
 That $1-per-share annual dividend would equal a 1% yield on your purchase.
 If the stock price and dividend both doubled, to $200 per share and $2, respectively, new investors would still be buying at a 1% yield.
 But you?
 You’d be earning 2% on your original $100 purchase.

-2. A higher dividend over time fends off inflation.
+- A higher dividend over time fends off inflation.
 In most years, you experience inflation, which is when the worth of our currency slightly declines.
 So $1 worth of groceries, gas, etc. this year will generally buy you slightly less groceries, gas, etc. next year.
 High inflation over the past few years really drives home this point—according to the U.S. Bureau of Labor Statistics, in January 2025 you would need $1.88 to buy what $1 could have bought in January 2020, right before the COVID pandemic hit a fever pitch.
 So if you receive $1 in dividends every year in perpetuity, your dividend income will lose its value over time.
 But if that initial $1 dividend is raised enough every year, your income could keep pace with (or even outrun) inflation.

-3. A higher dividend can be a sign of quality.
+- A higher dividend can be a sign of quality.
 Just like initiating a dividend says “we have so much money that you can have some,” a track record of raising dividends typically signals a company’s ability to continue growing its bottom line.

 Put simply: Regular dividend growth signals a higher caliber of operations (and thus potentially a higher caliber of stock), and it puts more money in our pockets.
 That’s a lot to love.